Frequently Asked Questions

 Dental implants have revolutionized modern dentistry, offering a durable and functional solution for replacing missing teeth—whether it's a single tooth, multiple teeth, or a full arch.
 For many years, the primary options for tooth replacement included fixed bridges (which rely on adjacent teeth) or removable partial and complete dentures.
 Fortunately, dental implants have greatly expanded the possibilities for long-term, stable tooth replacement.

 While dental implants offer many advantages, it's important to understand that they are not without potential risks or complications.
 Like any medical prosthesis—such as artificial knees or hips—dental implants require maintenance, revision, and replacement over time.
-This can involve both time and money.
+This will involve both time and money.

 Although implants do not decay, several factors can contribute to complications: